aatwi/FeedbackManagementTool/README.md

 # How the meeting works

 ## Before the meeting
-Before holding the meeting, the team manager and members have some tasks to perform.
+Before running the meeting, the team manager and members have some tasks to perform.
 1. The manager sets a date for the '360 Feedback Session'.
 1. Team members (manager included) privately fill a feedback form.